Safdarabad Tehsil: Boutter Market

 This market is situated right in the middle of the city.
 It consist of around 350 shops and there is a mosque in the center of market.
 UBL, Boutter marriage hall, Boutter cable network and utility store are the salient feature of this market.

 Hameed Garden

 A residential and commercial town in Safdarabad with great location and facilities.
 Hameed Garden was named after Mr. Rana Abdul Hameed Khan.

 Darbar (Mazarat)

 There are many mazarat in the city and its surrounding areas.
 One of the most holy Darbar (Shrine) is located in village Dhaban Khurd near Safdarabad city.
-Evey year a grand Urs is held there, where hundreds of followers come to celebrate it.
+Every year a grand Urs is held there, where hundreds of followers come to celebrate it.
 The celebrations of this Urs continues for two days.
 This is the village where Hazrat Syed Bahadar Ali Shah Gilani (Qadri, Noshai), father of Syed Ehsan Ali Bahadar spent many years and did guide the people toward spiritual knowledge.